unraid/docs/docs/legacy/FAQ/check-disk-filesystems.md

 ### Drive names and symbols

-- If you will be using the v6 webGui, you don't have to worry about using the right drive symbol, as it will be automatically and correctly selected for you.
+- If you will be using the v6 WebGUI, you don't have to worry about using the right drive symbol, as it will be automatically and correctly selected for you.